 Day 3 - Japan Trip November 2025

 It’s a busy time of year for the breeders.
-They’re harvesting ponds while also welcoming us “customers”, which meant some long waits between visits today.
-We used one of those breaks to climb a nearby mountain and take in the beautiful scenery from a viewing platform — a refreshing start to what turned out to be a very full day.
+With ponds being harvested and visitors arriving daily, we often find ourselves waiting between farm visits.
+This morning, we used one of those breaks to climb a nearby mountain and take in the scenery from a viewing platform — a refreshing start to what turned out to be a packed day.

 Otsuka, Shinoda & A Change of Plans